chlohamp/abide-plsc/README.md

 ## Scripts
 - `plsc.Rmd`: main PLSC analysis script
-- `beta.ipynb`: extracts the correlation coefficients using the Yeo atlas
+- `beta.py`: extracts the correlation coefficients using the Yeo atlas
 - `plsc-ppt.ipynb`: determines the number of participants that have phenotypic data

 ## Simulated Data